 We have incurred substantial net operating losses (NOLs) during our history.
 U.S. federal and certain state NOLs generated in taxable years beginning after December 31, 2017 are not subject to expiration.
 Federal NOLs generally may not be carried back to prior taxable years except that, under the Coronavirus Aid, Relief, and Economic Securities Act (the CARES Act), federal NOLs generated in 2018, 2019 and 2020 may be carried back to each of the five taxable years preceding the taxable year in which the loss arises.
 Additionally, for taxable years beginning after December 31, 2020, the deductibility of federal NOLs generated in taxable years beginning after December 31, 2017 is limited to 80% of our taxable income in such taxable year.
 NOLs generated in tax years beginning before January 1, 2018 may still be used to offset future taxable income without regard to the 80% limitation, although they have the potential to expire without being utilized if we do not achieve profitability in the future.
 In addition, in general, under Sections 382 and 383 of the U.S. Internal Revenue Code of 1986, as amended (the Code), a corporation that undergoes an "ownership change" is subject to limitations on its ability to use its pre-change NOLs to offset future taxable income.
 For these purposes, an ownership change generally occurs where the aggregate stock ownership of one or more stockholders or groups of stockholders who owns at least 5% of a corporation's stock increases its ownership by more than 50 percentage points over its lowest ownership percentage within a specified testing period.
-We may experience ownership change in connection with or after this offering, our ability to use our NOLs could be further limited.
+We may experience ownership changes in the future as a result of future transactions in our stock, some of which may be outside our control.
+If we undergo an ownership change in connection with or after this offering, our ability to use our NOLs could be further limited.
 For these reasons, we may not be able to use a material portion of our NOLs, even if we attain profitability.